 Deborah knew she was an artist from the first crayon.
 She remembers making the pronouncement when she was six years old that she was an artist I did make a pronouncement at age 6 that I was or was going to be an artist.

 I have had the joy of watching her artistry evolve from paintings on tile, to carved tile installations to found-object sculptures to her latest oeuvre — crazy-wonderful collages made entirely from the beach trash she finds on her walks along Lake Michigan.
 Those four bags snuggled up to her?
 Balloons.
 Deborah’s collages are as gorgeous as they are heartbreaking.
 How careless too many humans are.
-But there there are the rare humans who see the potential in what others toss and use it to make art.
+Thankfully, there are the rare humans who see the potential in what others toss and use it to make art.